intrntbrn/awesomewm-vim-tmux-navigator/README.md

   <img src="https://user-images.githubusercontent.com/1234183/112910543-d9c5be80-90f3-11eb-840a-8c1d549c76ff.gif">
 </p>

+Usually vim and tmux have their own dedicated keybinds for navigation.
+Christoomey's plugin [vim-tmux-navigator](https://github.com/christoomey/vim-tmux-navigator) allows you to the use the same keybinds for vim and tmux.
+This might be sufficient for floating wm users, but when using a tiling wm like awesomewm we can do better and add another layer.

-`awesomewm-vim-tmux-navigator` lets you navigate seamlessly between system windows, vim splits and tmux panes by only using your awesomewm navigation keybindings.
+`awesomewm-vim-tmux-navigator` lets you navigate seamlessly between system windows, vim splits and tmux panes by only using your awesomewm navigation keybinds (e.g. <kbd>Mod4+hjkl</kbd>).
-Every vim split and tmux pane is treated like a regular system window, allowing you to forget your vim/tmux specific navigation hotkeys.
+Every vim split and tmux pane is treated like a standalone system window, allowing you to forget your vim/tmux specific navigation hotkeys.
-It also works in complex scenarios like embedded vim splits inside tmux panes.

-This plugin adds another layer to christoomey's plugin [vim-tmux-navigator](https://github.com/christoomey/vim-tmux-navigator), which does most of the heavy lifting.

 How does it work
 ------------
-The plugin sends the correct keypresses based on the focused appplication.
+It essentially works by sending the correct keypresses based on the context.
-In order to differentitate between vim and tmux clients, the title of your terminal is changed.

-If your shell/terminal stack is not configured to show dynamic titles, you can set the `experimental` flag, which will try to determine the focused application by using `pstree`.
+Therefore the plugin has to detect whether the current focused application is vim, tmux or any other system window.

+The plugin offers two methods of determining the focused application:

+1. By using dynamic titles.
+The plugin tries to change the title (`WM_NAME`) of your terminal in order to differentitate between applications.
+However, not every shell-terminal-stack supports dynamic titles or is configured correctly out of the box.
+Minimal configurations are provided for `zsh` and `bash`.

+2. By using `pstree`.
+This should theoretically work on every setup, but it might perform slower due to having an extra process to spawn.
+This method can be enabled by setting the `experimental` flag.

 Installation